FranklinW10/Franklins_Projects/README.md

 # Franklin's Projects

 This repository contains a collection of my Computer Science, Data, and Physics projects.
-I am a **Data Analytics, Mathematics, Computer Science, and Physics** student at **Drake University** (class of 2027), and this repo serves to showcase my work, experiments, and learning.
+I am a tripple major in Data Analytics, Mathematics and Computer Science with a minor in Pysics and I am currently a junior at **Drake University**.
+This repo serves to showcase my work, experiments, and learning.

 ---

 ## Repository Structure

-The repository is organized into project folders.
-Each folder contains source code and, when needed, its own README with instructions.
+The repository is organized into project folders which contain code and README with instructions.

 - **Java Projects**
   - *Battle Simulation Game* — A text-based OOP game where a hero fights monsters with weapons, upgrades, and special abilities.